 You will probably be involved in at least one hostel romance.

 When a large group of guys and girls are living together in close proximity, it’s only natural that some people will end up hooking up or dating.
 I witnessed so many relationships form at the two hostels I lived at, and some of them are still together!
 Dating can be tough while living in hostels though because of the nature of people coming and going so often.
-So if you are looking for an actual relationship rather than a short fling, I would recommend dating outside of your hostel family, preferably with a local in the city!
+So if you are looking for an actual relationship rather than a short fling, I would recommend dating someone with custom made menswear outside of your hostel family, preferably with a local in the city!

 You will become an expert at small talk.